 Introduction to GMP and GLP: Introduction to Good Manufacturing Laboratory Practice, Definitions, History, Requirement of GLP and GMP compliance for regulatory approval.
 Role of FDA in CGMP; Recent milestones in FDA.
-Good Documentation Practice (GDP), Data Integrity & ALCOA principles regulatory authorities and their function,.
-Risk management methods and tools; FMEA, HACCP.
-Risk Management- ICH Q9, Risk Management Tools
+Good Documentation Practice (GDP), Data Integrity & ALCOA principles

 Ethics and design of experiments in GMP: Ethics in manufacturing and control, Principles of quality by design (QBD), Introduction to the concept of Design of Experiment (DOE) Application of QBD principles in Biotech product development.
 Deviation/CAPA/Change Control, OOS, Failure investigation, self-inspection